District Cooling Networks

 There are few disadvantages of a district cooling system based on a communal ground array with water source cooling pumps in each building.
 However:

-- there is a higher capital cost of installation compared to installing chillers on the roof of each building
+- there is a higher capital cost of installation compared to installing chillers on the roof of each building, (but the capital cost will be less than the cost of installing chillers for cooling and a separate boiler system for heating)

 - there may be legal issues of reaching agreement to install a district cooling system if the benefits are to be shared between different legal entities.